egolias1/Twitter-Sentiment-Analysis/README.md

 # Twitter-Sentiment-Analysis

 Overview
-Before performing a sentiment analysis on Elon Musks Tweets, I cleaned up the data to maximize its utility.
-The raw data from the kaggle dataset looks like this:
+Before performing a sentiment analysis on Tweets about ethereum and studying the correlation between sentiment and ethereum prices using a deep neural network.